Continuing Education Activity

 - Loss of appetite

 The most common clinical sign is mild to moderate hepatomegaly.
 Advanced stages of the spectrum can demonstrate signs of end-stage liver disease such as:

 - Spider angiomas

 - Palmar erythema

 - Dupuytren contracture

-Mildly elevated serum aminotransferases are the primary abnormality in non-alcoholic fatty liver disease, although the liver enzymes are normal in the majority of patients.
+Mildly elevated serum aminotransferases are the primary abnormality in non-alcoholic fatty liver disease (NAFLD), although the liver enzymes are normal in the majority of patients.
 The ratio of aspartate aminotransferase (AST) to alanine aminotransferase (ALT) is less than 1.
-Gamma-glutamyl transferase (GGT), when elevated in NAFLD, can be a marker of increased mortality.
+Gamma-glutamyl transferase (GGT), when elevated in non-alcoholic fatty liver disease (NAFLD), can be a marker of increased mortality.
 With the progression of the disease hypoalbuminemia, hyperbilirubinemia, thrombocytopenia, and prolonged prothrombin time present due to hepatic synthetic dysfunction.

 Treatment / Management

 Lifestyle changes are recommended for all patients with non-alcoholic fatty liver disease (NAFLD) even without NASH as these patients have metabolic derangements and are at risk for the development of cardiovascular diseases.
 A weight loss of 3 to 5% in simple steatosis and a weight loss of 7% to 10% in NASH is the recommendation.
 Adequate control of risk factors like hyperlipidemia with statins (it also protects from cardiovascular risks), hypertension, adequate glycemic control is required.
 Please refer to the chapters on hepatitis, non-alcoholic steatohepatitis under the transplant hepatology section for a detailed discussion of this topic.